 (d) Planned developments on in Greater Pine Island.
-Where the proposed planned development is within the Greater Pine Island area and adjoins state-designated aquatic preserves or and associated wetlands and natural tributaries, as defined in chapter 1 of this code, a 50-foot-wide native vegetated buffer area must be provided between any structure or building and the water body and wetlands, the mean high-water line of the water body shall be provided.
+Where the proposed planned development is within the Greater Pine Island area and adjoins state-designated aquatic preserves or associated wetlands or natural tributaries, a 50-foot-wide native vegetated buffer area must be provided between any structure or building and the water body and wetlands. the mean high-water line of the water body shall be provided.
 Indigenous native plants within this buffer must be maintained or planted.